 When you are first getting to know people, work to identify shared interests.
 Keep track of these in your CRM system, and review them before you meet with people.
 Eventually this will become automatic.
 Whenever you think of hockey you’ll reach out to your fellow fans, and if you hear about an opera benefit you’ll invite your arts friends.

-Shared interest in charity is a great way to connect with people and give back to your community.
+Shared interest in giving back is a great way to connect with people and be part of your community.
 There’s a special bond you develop when you’re working together for a good cause.